We don't know how high bills will go - Octopus Energy boss

 As the bell rings on a new year, consumers are already prepared to receive some hefty financial body shots.

 Exactly how much of a stinging blow is not entirely clear as yet.
-But we do know the big hit will come in the fourth month, as April will see tax increases and huge energy price rises take effect.
+But we do know the big hit will come in the fourth, as April will see tax increases and huge energy price rises take effect.

 Even if the weather is warmer by then, most people pay their gas and electricity bills in smoothed-out monthly direct debits.
 The financial pain will be intense and immediate.